Quick answer

 Stack discounts carefully.
 Autopay, mobile bundles, seasonal offers, bill credits, and retention deals can change the final monthly price.
 Make sure every discount appears in writing before you order.

 Consider third-party resellers.
 TekSavvy, Start.ca, Carry Telecom, VMedia, and Distributel may use the same cable last mile in Rogers territory.
-You may give up the newest Rogers speed tiers or Xfinity equipment, but pricing and support can be better.
+You may give up the newest Rogers speed tiers or Xfinity equipment, but the monthly price and support model may be different.

 Do not buy speed to fix a WiFi problem.
 If your internet is fine near the gateway but weak in one room, a mesh system, extender, router placement change, or gateway upgrade may help more than a faster plan.
 Start with our slow internet troubleshooting guide.